 FAQ

-How do I choose the right fabric for my swimsuits?
+How do I choose the right fabric for my swimwear?

-Prioritize polyester/elastane or nylon/elastane blends suitable for the intended use (pool, sea, sport, beach).
+Prioritize polyester/elastane or nylon/elastane blends suited to the intended use (pool, sea, sport, beach).
 If possible, opt for certified recycled materials (GRS, Oeko-Tex).
-Ask your supplier for technical data sheets specifying chlorine resistance, UV resistance, and elastic recovery, ideally with reference to the tests used.
+Ask your supplier for technical data sheets specifying chlorine resistance, UV resistance, and elastic recovery, ideally with reference to the tests used (e.g., ISO 105 for color fastness).

 How many models should I launch to start?

 You can start with 6 to 8 flagship models: this is enough to cover several needs (beach, sport, plus-size, shaping, basics) while maintaining controlled logistics and inventory management.
-What's important is the coherence of the collection, more than the number of references.
+The coherence of the collection is more important than the number of references.

 Should I offer inclusive sizing from launch?

 Ideally, yes.
-Offering a wider size range from the start (e.g., from XS to XXL, or even larger) shows that your brand genuinely cares about inclusivity.
-If not possible, clearly announce your plan to expand sizes starting from the second or third collection and collect pre-registrations to prioritize the most requested sizes.
+Offering a wider size range from the outset (e.g., from XS to XXL, or more) shows that your brand genuinely cares about inclusivity.
+If this isn't possible, clearly announce your plan to expand sizing in the second or third collection and gather pre-registrations to prioritize the most requested sizes.

 How can I make my market forecasts more credible?

 Always rely on multiple sources (professional articles, industry studies, specialized press data) and specify the year of each estimate.
-Present growth figures as trends or scenarios, mentioning that forecasts may evolve depending on the economic climate and changes in consumer behavior.
-Indicate the update date of your document and plan for an annual review.
+Present growth figures as trends or scenarios, mentioning that forecasts may evolve depending on the economic climate, material costs, and changes in consumer behavior.
+Indicate the document's update date and plan for an annual review.

 EmailWhatsApp